Nventify/ImagizerAndroid/README.md

 The official Android Client for the Imagizer Media Engine.

-The Imagizer Media Engine accelerates media delivery to your mobile Apps or Webpages by dynamically rescaling, cropping, and compressing images in real time.
+The Imagizer Media Engine accelerates media delivery to your mobile Apps or Web pages by dynamically rescaling, cropping, and compressing images in real time.
 See all Imagizer features in our [doc](http://demo.imagizercdn.com/doc).

 ## Install from JCenter or Maven
 ```gradle